HarlansFagundes/HarlansFagundes/README.md

-# Olá, bem-vindo!
-Eu sou o Harlans! 🧙
+# Hello, welcome!
+I am Harlans! 🧙

-...Sim, o meu nome é um desses diferentes mesmo. 😅
+...Yes, my name is one of those unique ones. 😅

-## Interesses:
+## Interests:

 - 🎮 Games
-- 🎬 Animes e Séries (One Piece melhor anime)
+- 🎬 Anime and Series (One Piece, best anime)
-- 🐍 Python (Machine Learning e Cybersecurity)
+- 🐍 Python (Machine Learning and Cybersecurity)

-## Formação:
+## Education:

-- 🎓 Administração
+- 🎓 Business Administration
-- ✈️ Turismo
+- ✈️ Tourism

-## Cursando:
+## Currently Pursuing:

-- 💻 Engenharia de Software (MBA)
+- 💻 Software Engineering (MBA)
-- 🛡️ Cibersegurança (Especialização)
+- 🛡️ Cybersecurity (Specialization)
-  - **Em desenvolvimento:**
+  - **In Progress:**
-    - 🛠️ Desenvolvimento de Ferramentas de Segurança
+    - 🛠️ Security Tool Development
-    - 🤖 Automação e Scripting para Tarefas de Segurança
+    - 🤖 Automation and Scripting for Security Tasks
-    - 🔍 Análise de Dados para Identificar Padrões Suspeitos
+    - 🔍 Data Analysis to Identify Suspicious Patterns
-    - 🕵️ Testes de Penetração e Identificação de Vulnerabilidades
+    - 🕵️ Penetration Testing and Vulnerability Identification
-    - 🔐 Implementação de Criptografia e Segurança de Dados
+    - 🔐 Implementation of Data Encryption and Security
-    - 📊 Simulação e Treinamento em Segurança Cibernética
+    - 📊 Cybersecurity Simulation and Training
-    - 📂 Análise Forense Digital para Evidências Digitais
+    - 📂 Digital Forensic Analysis for Digital Evidence

-*"O que eu decidi proteger, vou proteger com toda a minha força!"* - Monkey D. Luffy
+*"What I've decided to protect, I'll protect with all my strength!"* - Monkey D. Luffy

-Tamo junto!
-(Espero que tenham conseguido soletrar o meu nome direitinho!) 👊🏼
+We're in this together!
+(I hope you managed to spell my name correctly!) 👊🏼